-I’ve already mentioned the beautiful townhouses in Hillsborough but my favourite street has to be Arthur Street where, as it turns out, my Aunt used to live when she was a young thing.
-The wee cottages and their colourful front doors is a good place for a photo opportunity (if you’re anything like me and can’t resist a pretty house).
+There are dozens of beautiful townhouses in Hillsborough but my favourite street has to be Arthur Street where, as it turns out, my Aunt used to live when she was a young thing!
+The cottages and their colourful front doors are a good place for a photo opportunity (if you're anything like me and can't resist a pretty house).

 Eat & Drink

-Twig & Twine is another place to buy things you have to have but don’t really need.
-The shopfront alone makes me feel giddy with the flower arrangements and the general loveliness – Andrew wasn’t quite as excited.
+Twig & Twine is another place to buy things you have to have but don't really need.
+The shopfront alone makes me feel giddy with the flower arrangements and styling, it's impossible to not take a peak inside.